bitrix24/b24restdocs/api-reference/log/log-blogpost-add.md

 {% note alert "TO-DO _not deployed to prod_" %}

 - parameter types are not specified
-- parameter requirements are not specified
+- parameter requirements are not indicated
-- no error response is provided
+- no response in case of error
 - No examples in other languages

 {% endnote %}